soulmachine/ts-cli-starter/README.md

 ## 3. Configure TypeScript in tsconfig.json

 All compiler options are configured in `tsconfig.json`.

+Note:

+- Make sure set "module" to "commonjs".
+Because Node.js runtime only recognizes CommonJS format, and it doesn't support `import`.

 Install node types which is needed by all Node.js projects: